Day 5

 The day was cool with a cold breeze; the sky was quite clear with a bright sun.

-At the junction of Low Road and Tinkers’ Lane leading up to the reserve, I spotted five immature Coprinus comatus (Fig. 5.0) and a singular grass species (Fig. 5.1).
+At the junction of Low Road and Tinkers’ Lane leading up to the reserve, I spotted a tall brown fungus in the grass (Fig. 5.0) and five immature Coprinus comatus (Fig. 5.1).

 At the main car park I found the decaying remains of the Coprinopsis atramentaria from week four and some Coprinellus disseminatus along the path to the railway crossing.